Henna Natural Shampoo Bars

 A Note For Those with Very Light or Colored Hair

-Our henna shampoo bars are not strong like a pure henna paste treatment.
+Our henna natural shampoo bars are not as strong as a pure henna paste treatment.